Different Types of Shadows in Photoshop

 The reflection shadow effect creates a reflection of the product.
 With this shadow, you will feel as if the product is placed on a glass or reflective surface.
 Reflection shadows come in two forms:

-• Hard Shadow: A sharp and distinct shadow that appears closer to the object.
+• Hard Shadow: A sharp, distinct shadow that appears closer to the object.

 • Soft Shadow: A diffused shadow that fades away as it gets further from the object.